ample-sh/ample_geyser_gateway/README.md

 ## Compatibility

-Solana versions v3.0.7+ are supported.
-Earlier versions are not supported.
+Solana versions v3.0.7+ are supported, older versions probably will not work at the moment.
+(PRs are welcome for this)

 ### Bandwidth Usage